michhar/bot-masterclass/Second_Mission/README.md

 Go to MISSION1 and learn about dialogs and waterfalls.

-That's right, MISSION2 is next.
-This will lead you down a path of building recognizers (with smarts) and, hence, the intents of our clients.
+Then MISSION2 will lead you down a path of building recognizers (with smarts) and, hence, the intents of our clients.

+## Prerequisites

+Fufill those listed on the wiki on the main [README](../README.md).

 ## Set up project

+> On Windows, Mac and Unix, the instructions are pretty much the same.

 Here are some general directions on setting up a project for use with Node.js.
 Remember always to find out if you have your correct packages in the directory.
 At first you'll look for a `package.json` in your project or given to you somehow.
 Don't worry, there's instructions on what to do if it's not there.
-You'll end up automatically, after following the directions below, with a folder called `node_modules`.
+You'll end up, after all package installs, with a folder called `node_modules`.

 ### If you have a package.json

-Create a folder for your bot, cd into it, copy all code over and run npm install to install all things in package.json.
-So, in terminal type:
+Create a folder for your bot, cd into it, and run npm install to install all libraries in package.json.
+So, if you have a package.json, in terminal type:

     npm install

 ### If there is **no** package.json

-Create a folder for your bot, `cd` into it, and run an initializing command to begin a project (it alsow creates a `package.json` file for you to add to).  `npm` is the node package manager.
+Create a folder for your bot, `cd` into it, and run an initializing command to begin a project (it also creates a `package.json` file for you to add to).  `npm` is the node package manager.
 So, in terminal type:

     npm init

-Get the BotBuilder (let's use `3.6.0` for now) and restify modules using npm.
+Get the BotBuilder (let's use `3.6.0` for now) and restify libraries using npm.

     npm install --save botbuilder@3.6.0
     npm install --save restify

+### Setup Environment

+Ensure you have the emulator installed (found in the prereqs link above).
+See, also, [this](https://github.com/microsoft/botframework-emulator/wiki/Getting-Started#get-up-and-running) to get up and running with emulator.

+### Visual Studio Code or Code Editor/IDE

+You will use your editor to create the server-side code in a file I often call `server.js` (and will reference it as such here), but you can name it `app.js`, `catsarebetterthandogs.js` or something a bit more descriptive.

+## Testing Locally

+When going through MISSION1 and 2 and piecing together your code, you will test it in this manner:

+3. Open the folder, where your newly created package.json exists for each mission, in VSCode.
+3. You can start the process in the command terminal (you can use VSCode's integrated terminal under the "View" menu option) and type into the commmand prompt:
+  - `node server.js`
+  > Doesn't work?
+Windows not able to find the node command?
+Try adding `NODE_PATH` as a System variable in the Advanced tab of the System Properties dialog and set to the path `%AppData%\npm\node_modules` (Windows 7/8/10) or wherever npm was installed.
+5. You can now open the emulator (make sure this is in your PATH or go to its folder or search for "botframework-emulator").
+*  Click on "Enter your endpoint URL", click on the URL, or enter `http://localhost:3978/api/messages` into the endpoint field and keep App ID and App Password empty, hit "Connect" (more info [here](https://github.com/microsoft/botframework-emulator/wiki/Getting-Started#connect-to-a-bot-running-on-localhost)).
+* Test with a few phrases that reflect the logic of your app.
+You can always try "hi" and "bye" and see if your bot is a successful bot.
+If not read back through the instructions and try, try again.

 ## Test Locally with the botemulator